Isaac-the-Man/image-tool/README.md

 cargo build --release
 ```
 Next to be able to use the tool anywhere on your machine, add `target/release/` to `PATH`.

+## credit
+This binary is essentially just a wrapper for the rust libary `image`.